mythology-and-legends-in-warfare

 Celestial Navigation: The North Star and Constellations

 At night, the sky was the primary guide.
 The most important celestial reference was the North Star (Polaris), which remains nearly fixed above the northern horizon.
-By measuring its elevation angle, a helmsman could estimate latitude.
-In the northern hemisphere, the altitude of Polaris above the horizon equals the observer’s latitude.
+By measuring its elevation angle—often using a simple notched stick or the handspan—a helmsman could estimate latitude.
+Because Polaris stands almost directly above the North Pole, its altitude above the horizon equals the observer’s latitude.
 This principle allowed Vikings to maintain a course along a specific parallel—for example, sailing west from Norway to Greenland by keeping the North Star at a constant height above the horizon.
+When the star was obscured, backup constellations came into play.
+Ursa Major (the “Wain”) was used as a pointer to Polaris, while Orion and the Pleiades marked seasonal shifts.
+Norse texts mention “star-steering” and “night-sight,” and the sagas describe mariners who could “read the stars” to find land after days at sea.
+Recent experimental voyages have confirmed that a trained observer using only Polaris and a few stars can maintain a latitude to within about 1 degree—enough to make landfall on a target island as small as the Faroes.

 The Sunstone and Polarized Light